JBShady/COD5-Remastered/README.md

 | Factory Completion | `factory_quest` | `0` | `?` | Indicates completion of new Der Riese Easter Egg achievement. |

 ### Blockers
-* Repairing individual boards gives the player a screenshake like future games
+* Repairing individual boards gives the player a screenshake, like future games
-* Repairing barriers only plays the cha-ching sound while actively earning +10 points
+* Repairing barriers only plays the cha-ching sound while actively earning +10 points, like future games
-* Barriers are now effected by two active double points giving +40
+* Barriers are now effected by two active double points giving +40, previously only zombie damage points was effected
 * Zombies are less likely to climb through barriers as they are being boarded up
+* Upscaled wood board texture by 2x to appear slightly less blurry.

 ### Mystery Box
 * Ray Gun is obtainable from the first Mystery Box location on all maps without having to first get a Teddy Bear
+* Weapon loadout has been redone to include cut guns and special equipment on a per-map basis, see weapons table below
-* All weapons are now always available in the Mystery Box excluding equipment, frag grenades, and starting pistols
+* Only certain special equipments, frag grenades, and starting pistols are excluded from the box
 * All maps have the same glow effect when the box is opened
-* All maps use the same hintstring functionality for when to show/hide it
+* All maps use the same hintstring functionality for when to show/hide the onscreen text
-* Reduced Mystery Box cooldown from 3 seconds to 2 seconds
+* Reduced cooldown from 3 seconds to 2 seconds
 * Added "no purchase" sound effect when player does not have enough points
-* Fixed Mystery Box playing the debris sound for other players after every use once moving locations
+* Fixed Mystery Box playing the debris sound for other players after every use once the location has been changed
 * Fixed Mystery Box playing the lid close sound when floating away during a Teddy Bear even though the lid never closes
 * Fixed Mystery Box jingle stopping when too many other sounds play
 * Fixed Wonder Weapon stinger sound effect sometimes not playing